 1. Your Clothes or Environment Are Too Warm

-Those thick flannel pajamas and fuzzy socks are cozy while you’re hanging on the couch in the middle of the day, but they’re likely to raise your body temperature beyond its optimal level if you wear them to bed.
-In other words: they’ll make you sweat if you sleep in them.
+Those thick flannel pajamas and fuzzy socks are cozy while you’re chilling on the couch in the evening, but they’re likely to raise your body temperature beyond its optimal level if you wear them to bed.

 Similarly, having the house nice and toasty is great for cuddling up and watching a movie, but not so great for sleep.
-Most people sleep best in a room that’s between 65-68°F.
+Since body temperature drops while we slumber, most people sleep best in a room that’s between 65-68°F.

 2. You Exercise Too Close to Bedtime

-When you exercise, your body’s temperature increases.
+When you exercise, your body’s temperature rises.
 If you’re pumping iron too close to bedtime, your body may not have enough time to thermoregulate (meaning, cool itself down).
-This can cause waking up sweaty in the night as your body tries to cool off.
+This can cause perspiration at night as your body tries to cool off.

 3. You Have Nightmares

-If you’re prone to nightmares, you’re much more likely to wake up sweaty, because the stress or fear that you experience in your dreams can translate to physically sweating in real life.
+If you’re prone to nightmares, you’re much more likely to wake up sweaty: the stress or fear that you experience in your dreams can translate to perspiration in real life.